What you get out of this

-Understanding how Product Hunt works is important because you have one shot: You won't be allowed to post the same product again for 6 months — and only for total redesigns.
-No redos.
+Understanding how Product Hunt works is important because you have one shot.
+You won't be allowed to post the same product again for six months—and that's only for total redesigns.
+You don't get redos.

 Why should you care about Product Hunt?

 Many household names got their start on Product Hunt: Robinhood, Gimlet, and Houseparty—to name a few.

 PH has proven itself to be the most effective place to launch and discover startups.

 Think of PH as Reddit for product launches, but with a kinder community.